-Partners REIT entered into an agreement with LHC, which provides that, at any time, the REIT has the option to sell to LHC the remaining non-cash assets it has purchased from NorRock, and LHC will purchase the remaining non-cash assets at a designated value.
+Partners REIT entered into an agreement with LAC, which provides that, at any time, the REIT has the option to sell to LAC the remaining non-cash assets it has purchased from NorRock, and LAC will purchase the remaining non-cash assets at a designated value.

-On June 30, 2012, the REIT exercised its option to sell the remaining mortgage assets to LHC for \$7.9 million based on third party valuations.
-In exchange for purchasing the mortgage assets, the REIT accepted a full recourse note receivable from LHC payable on or before September 15, 2012 along with any accrued interest earned on the underlying mortgage receivables.
-To the extent LHC receives any interest on, or repayments of principal on, any of the mortgage assets before September 15, 2012, net of any liquidation costs, LHC will immediately pay over these amounts to the REIT, as a payment of the purchase price of the acquired mortgage assets.
+On June 30, 2012, the REIT exercised its option to sell the remaining mortgage assets to LAC for \$7.9 million based on third party valuations.
+In exchange for purchasing the mortgage assets, the REIT accepted a full recourse note receivable from LAC, bearing interest from September 15, 2012 at 12% and having a maturity date that has been extended to May 31, 2013.
+Should the note be repaid prior to February 28, 2013, the interest rate shall be reduced to 9% retroactively.